 With the merger, the firm not only added the skill of Constance Murdoch, a renowned tax attorney, it added the competencies of Peter J. Walsh.
 Mr. Walsh had received his undergraduate degree from La Salle University and his law degree from Georgetown University.
 His areas of concentration were commercial litigation and bankruptcy, and he spent nine years at Bayard practicing in those fields before being named to the United States Bankruptcy Court for the District of Delaware in 1993.
 Judge Walsh served ably on the Bankruptcy Court bench until 2015.

 In 1997, an evening fire broke out in the firm’s file room, ultimately spreading to several floors of the Delaware Trust Building.
 After the fire was brought under control, the building was deemed unfit for occupation, forcing the firm and other building tenants to relocate overnight.
 Although a number of files and a great deal of property were destroyed in the fire, the firm continued doing business the next day, initially operating out of a suite of rooms in the Hotel du Pont.
-A year later, the firm left its temporary post-fire quarters in the then Mellon Bank Building and moved to its present location at 222 Delaware Avenue, in Wilmington’s downtown business district.
+A year later, the firm left its temporary post-fire quarters in the then Mellon Bank Building and moved to 222 Delaware Avenue, in Wilmington’s downtown business district.
+In the fall of 2017, the firm moved to Courthouse Square on King Street.